 I’m not the first one to tackle the sweet and sour ups and downs that make 2017’s greatest indie a phenomenal feat in slice of life filmmaking, but due to a recent rewatch, I figured it would be a good opportunity to consider why the film is so effective.
 Spoiler warning ahead.

-Rather than go chronologically, even though there is some succession of events among the adults, it’s better to look at the high lows.
-A kid’s memory doesn’t organize itself upon the order of events happening- it’s a much more inexact hodgepodge marked by elation and melancholy.
+Rather than proceed chronologically, even though there is some succession of events among the adults, it’s better to look at the high lows.
+A kid’s memory doesn’t organize itself upon the order of events happening – it’s a much more inexact hodgepodge of experiences marked by elation and melancholy.

 Thus, Moonee’s good: shared free ice cream on a hot day, spitting on a neighbor’s car, spotting the topless woman next to the pool, finding a fast friend with Jancey, sharing waffles and yelling at the airplanes flying overhead, observing confused tourists, conducting a tour of the motel, messing around in an abandoned house, bath time, seeing the fireworks overhead, taking Jancey to her favorite tree and sharing jelly and toast, a hotel breakfast with her mom.

 In some of these instances, Moonee’s actions are regarded as mischief by adults, but as the viewer, we still react with a similar effervescent joy as if we were back at that age doing the same.
 These are the moments that are sold in the trailer to make light of the beautiful pastel colors – the darling atmosphere – of a territory that isn’t much more than a façade for deep-reaching poverty.
 Moonee, however, isn’t entirely conscious of this, so her downs are instead caused by things happening directly within her little bubble.